beingfranklin/Coin-Flipper/Readme.md

 To compile the program just use the following command

- `stack ghci concurrent.hs -- -threaded -rtsopts'`
+ `stack ghci concurrent.hs -- -threaded -rtsopts`

 and run it by